krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 ![Number of ways to reach the 3rd step](intro_to_dynamic_programming.assets/climbing_stairs_example.png)

-The goal of this problem is to find the number of ways, **we can consider using backtracking to enumerate all possibilities**.
+The goal of this problem is to determine the number of ways, so **we can consider using backtracking to enumerate all possibilities**.
 Specifically, imagine climbing stairs as a multi-round selection process: starting from the ground, choosing to go up $1$ or $2$ steps in each round, incrementing the count by $1$ whenever the top of the stairs is reached, and pruning when exceeding the top.
 The code is as follows:

 ```src
 [file]{climbing_stairs_backtrack}-[class]{}-[func]{climbing_stairs_backtrack}